-It’s a sign of a temperature control, or water circulation problem.
+It’s typically a sign of a temperature control or a water circulation problem.

 Read why your radiators are only hot at the top here.

 Radiators that are cold at the top usually signify an air lock.
-The radiators need to be bled to remove this air lock.
+You’ll need to bleed the radiators to remove this air lock.

-All you need is a radiator bleed key (like this one), and slowly open the valve until the hissing sound of air, is replaced by a slight dripping of water.
+All you need is a radiator bleed key (like this one), which you can use to slowly open the valve until the air stops hissing and water starts dripping out.

-So, assuming your radiators are just half heated (even temperature throughout), you’ll need to check for:
+Assuming your radiators are just half-heated with even temperature throughout, you’ll need to check for: